FAQ’s about Case Management

 How many people do you serve in my community?

 Summit Support Services was founded in 2017.
-We current provide case management for over 60 adults with Autism and/or Intellectual Disability.
+We currently provide case management for over 60 adults with Autism and/or Intellectual Disability.
 We support the majority of folks in Kennebec and Androscoggin Counties.

 How many people on your caseload attend the Community Support program I attend?